-By Richard D. Mohr, from Issue 20
+By Richard D. Mohr,

 Tiles are hot and getting hotter—especially those from the American Arts and Crafts movement.
 In June 1998, tile collecting got an enormous boost from the publication of Norman Karison ‘s long-awaited book, American Art Tile (Rizzoli International).
 Already the world of antiques has given tile collecting its highest left-handed compliment: fakes and reproductions that are hawked as old.